OpenCyphal/pydsdl/README.md

 The function has an optional callable argument that will be invoked when the front end encounters a `@print <expression>` directive in a definition.
-The callable is provided with the value to print (which can have an arbitrary type, whatever the expression has yielded upon its evaluation) and the location of the print statement for diagnostic purposes.
+The callable is provided with the string to print and the location of the print statement for diagnostic purposes.
 If the function is not provided, `@print` statements will not produce any output besides the log, but their expressions will be evaluated nevertheless (and a failed evaluation will still be treated as a fatal error).